 A few years later, I travelled in Laos and mostly found it quite a lot cheaper than Cambodia/VietNam.
 There's a discussion going on over here about backpacking costs for one month in Cambodia with some useful info: http://answers.worldnomads.com/questions/cambodia/3907/how-much-would-it-cost-to-backpack-in-cambodia-for-one-month

 It seems to be a sport amongst SE Asian backpckers to be the biggest tight-arse, but this is not a charming quality nor does it breed goodwill and real local connections with the local people who live there.
-Just remember you don't want to come home saying 'I had the cheapest holiday in the world', you want to come home saying "I had the BEST holiday in the world'. about 5 years ago
+Just remember you don't want to come home saying 'I had the cheapest holiday in the world', you want to come home saying "I had the BEST holiday in the world'. over 5 years ago

 I am from Malaysia, and from the list of countries you wish to visit - Singapore has the most expensive accommodation but the best public transport system.
 Have you tried couchsurfing.org to help you save some cost on accommodation and at the same time get to know more people?
 I had great experience on couchsurfing.org so far.

-Ron about 5 years ago
+Ron over 5 years ago

 Perhaps you can get by with that budget if you really watch what you spend on, but as soon as there is an entry fee or need to buy a ticket to get in then you will find it difficult to live within that budget.
 Frankly, you don't need 3 months to visit the countries you mentioned, 2 months should be more than enough. £3000 for 60 days would be nice and comfortable provided airfares are already paid for.
-Shorten your trip is worth considering in order to enjoy more. about 5 years ago
+Shorten your trip is worth considering in order to enjoy more. over 5 years ago